vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--no-start`
       Do not start the container on the target node, keep it stopped.

+    `--no-network-interfaces`
+      Remove network interfaces from the container config sent to *destination*.
+      This is useful for cloning containers without duplicating network configuration.

 `ct send config` [*options*] *ctid* *destination*
   Send config of container *ctid* to *destination*. *destination* is a host name or an IP address of another vpsAdminOS node.
 The container's user, group